adracea/rsubs/README.md

+# rsubs
-# rsubs, a rust cli and library for converting and changing subtitles
+A rust gui application for converting, synchronizing and customizing subtitles

 Work in progress

-For now check out the rsubs-lib.
+For now check out the [rsubs-lib](https://github.com/adracea/rsubs-lib).